-Under SCRA, Active Duty Service members and Reserve members (when on active service) are protected under the law.
-SCRA (for all) begins on the first day of your Active Duty orders which means when the person leaves home for basic or occupational training.
+Under SCRA, active-duty Service members, reserve members, and members of the National Guard (when on active service) are protected under the law.
+SCRA (for all) begins on the first day of your active duty orders which means when the person leaves home for basic or occupational training.